JuneStepp/OneLauncher/CONTRIBUTING.md

 ### Nix

 OneLauncher comes with a [Nix](https://nixos.org/) flake for easily replicating the standard development environment.
 It can be used with [direnv](https://github.com/direnv/direnv) or the `nix develop` command.
-Once the development shell is activated, OneLauncher can be started with the `onelauncher` command.
+When using Nix, dependencies aren't installed with poetry. `poetry add`, ect can still be used for editing the dependency files, but `poetry run` should not be used.

+There is also an FHS environment for testing compiled builds.
+It can be accessed with `nix develop .#fhs`.

 ## Building